View course descriptions for

 PL 101 American Political Heritage (3) Offered Fall.
 Students examine America's political ideals from their English roots up to the culminating principles of freedom in the Declaration of Independence and review primary documents to learn about the development of America's political heritage and the foundational concepts of its future government.

-PL 280 American Government (3) Offered on campus: Fall, Spring; online: Interterm, Summer.
+PL 280 American Government (3) Offered Fall, Spring.
 Students analyze the constitutional foundation for America's system of government and evaluate its institutional and behavioral politics.
 This course may be taken as a social science elective.
-Required for PL 321, 402, 405, 425; SE 306.
+Required for PL 313, 321, 356, 425; SE 306.

 PL 303 State and Local Government (3) Offered Spring.
-This course analyzes the structure and functions of state and local governments.
-The student will learn about topics such as federalism, police power, political parties, and policymaking as observed from the state level and from their relationship to the federal government.
+Students learn various political theories of state government by examining federalism, police power, and state sovereignty and analyzing major functions of state and local political systems.
 This course may be taken as a history elective by history major, minor, or teaching field; or as a social science elective.

 PL 321 American Public Policy (3) Offered Fall even.
 Prereq.: PL 280 and sophomore or above.
 Students examine American foreign and domestic policy at both the national and state level.